-Learn Forex trading with our ultimate and updated beginner's guide.
+Learn how to trade Forex with our ultimate and updated beginner's guide.
 Discover what are currency pairs, what is the spread, lots, pips in Forex, learn about money management, the mistakes to avoid, and much more!
-Get insights from professional traders and learn all the basics that every beginner should know to successfully trade the currency exchange (FX) market!
+Get insights from professional traders and learn all the basics that every beginner should know to successfully trade the currency exchange (FX) market.

 - Currency Pairs